Workforce Development Program

-Each participant will be placed into a Work Exposure placement to experience working for an employer while being supported by Bissell Centre.
-The WE will serve as a platform to further develop work habits and ethics, adherence to employer expectations, supervision and safety standards.
-WE placements will take into consideration the participants’ personal preferences, home geographic location, role, environment, the match between participant ability and company needs, potential salary and likelihood for hiring upon completion of the WE.
+A Work Exposure placement is a chance to experience working for an employer while being supported by Bissell Centre.
+This part of the program helps further develop work habits and ethics while learning employer expectations, supervision and safety standards on-the-job.
+These placements take into consideration participants’ personal preferences, location, role, environment, participant ability, company needs, potential salary and the likelihood of hiring upon completion of this part of the program.

 Work Maintenance (8 weeks)

-Participants will be provided with support for up to a maximum of 8 weeks after placement into employment.
-This support and ongoing assistance will be provided by periodic check-ins with the employer and the participant, individual coaching, additional training sessions if needed and one-on-one support.
-If any questions or concerns surface during the participants’ transition into maintaining employment, help and guidance will be available through a phone call, email or onsite visits.
+Participants will be provided with support for up to 8 weeks after the Work Exposure period ends.
+Program staff will do periodic check-ins with the employer and the participant, individual coaching and additional training sessions if needed and offer one-on-one support.
+If any questions or concerns come up, help will be available through a phone call, email or onsite visits.

 Skill Development Topics and Activities